intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 on the spectrum between being strict versus permissive in the presence of protocol errors:

-* If there is a majority of strict implementations, newer implementations will experience failures if they do not conform to the protocol and will fix them before deploying, adding a new strict implementation to the majority.
+* If implementations predominantly enforce strict compliance with specifications, newer implementations will experience failures if they do not comply with protocol requirements.
+Newer implementations need to fix compliance issues in order to be successfully deployed.
+This ensures that most deployments are compliant.

-* Conversely, if there is a majority of non-conformant implementations, newer implementations will accumulate protocol non-conformant deviations to the protocol in order to interoperate before they are deployed, adding a new non-conformant implementation to the majority.
+* Conversely, if non-compliance is tolerated by existing implementations, non-compliant implementations can be deployed successfully.
+Newer implementations then have strong incentive to tolerate any existing non-compliance in order to be successfully deployed.
+This ensures that most deployments are tolerant of the same non-compliant behavior.

 This happens because interoperability requirements for protocol implementations are set by other deployments.
 Specifications and - where they exist -